What will you, and everyone other human, spend about one-third of your life doing? (If you live to be 70, that will add up to 204,400 hours!)

 d. talking on the telephone

-Every night while during healthy sleep, your brain goes through five different stages of sleep.
+Every night during healthy sleep, your brain goes through five different stages of sleep.
 You enter sleep through Stage 1.
 You then move through Stages 2, 3, and 4 sleep.
 After reaching Stage 4, the brain moves back into Stage 3, then Stage 2.
 Instead of going into Stage 1 again, you enter the fifth stage of sleep, called Rapid Eye Movement or Stage REM sleep.
-The whole sleep cycle takes about 90 minutes.
+The whole sleep cycle takes about 90 minutes (Kryger, Roth, & Dement, 2005).

 After the first cycle, you move back to Stage 2 sleep and go through the stages again.
 If you wake up at night, you will usually enter sleep again through Stage 1.
 Every night, you go through this cycle five or six times.
 Sleeping disorders may interfere with sleep, however, interfering with the stages of sleep and causing difficulties with sleep and daytime functioning (Kryger, Roth, & Dement, 2005).

 Kryger, M.H., Roth, T., Dement, W.C., (2005).
 Principles and Practices of Sleep Medicine (Fourth Edition).
 Elsevier: Philadelphia, PA.